ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/018-other-options.md

 #### System Output Mix Mode

 Use this setting only when the Mac's audio output is being mixed back into the mic channel by your audio interface.
-(Ecamm Live won't mix in movie audio, sound effects, or Interview guest audio for you, since you're already mixing it in using you sound board.)
+(Ecamm Live won't mix in movie audio, sound effects, or Interview guest audio for you, since you're already mixing it in using your sound board.)

 ### Interview Preferences